-California termination laws regulate what happens when you are discharged from your job.
-Here are five that every worker should be aware of:
+California has strict termination laws that regulate why and how you can be discharged from your job.
+Here are five rules that every employee should be aware of:

-Note that these labor laws only apply to California employees, not to independent contractors.
+Note that these California termination laws apply only to employees, not to independent contractors.

 You will be an at-will employee unless: